wateraccounting/WaPORMOOC/README.md

 This material is brought to you by the Water Accounting Team at IHE Delft Institute for Water Education

-Licensed under CC BY 4.0 Creative Commons
+© 2024 IHE Delft Licenced under CC BY SA Creative Commons

 ** **
 **For more on WaPOR applications check out these other courses:**